KiranPranay/swapseed/README.md

 This project demonstrates face swapping using the InsightFace library and ONNX model.
 It allows you to swap faces between two images or even swap faces within the same image.

+You can use the [available image Enhancers](#available-enhancers) to bring your output to the next level.

 <p align="center">
 <img src="images/result.png" width="700px" alt="Face Swap Result">
 </p>